rpm-software-management/dnf/doc/command_ref.rst

 ``--noplugins``
     Disable all plugins.

+.. _obsoletes_option-label:

+``--obsoletes``
+    This option has an effect on an update, it enables dnf's obsoletes processing logic.
+For more information see the :ref:`upgrade command <update_command-label>`.

+    Option also affects :ref:`repoquery command <repoquery_command-label>`, it display's capabilities that the package obsoletes.

+    Configuration Option: :ref:`obsoletes <obsoletes_conf_option-label>`

 ``-q, --quiet``
     In combination with a non-interactive command it shows just the relevant content.
 It suppresses messages notifying about current state or actions of DNF.